So you are absolutely sure that what causes your pain is your back right?

 However, you'll also need to stretch those hip flexor muscles to see even more improvement.

-Perhaps the most basic and essential stretch that you'll need to master and make a part of your daily routine is the kneeling groin stretch, which is also known as the Sampson stretch.
+Perhaps the most basic and essential stretch that you'll need to master and make a part of your daily routine is the kneeling groin stretch, which is also known as the Samson stretch.

-Video on how to do the Sampson Stretch
+Video on how to do the Samson Stretch

 HOW TO DO IT